sola-st/RepairAgent/README.md

 * The list of fixed bugs can be found [here](./final_list_of_fixed_bugs)
 * The implementation of the patches can be found in [this file](./fixes_implementation)

-In 29 bugs, RepairAgent terminated with an Exception raised by the MiddleWare.
+In 29 bugs, RepairAgent terminated with an Exception raised by the MiddleWare (We did not re-run those).

 ## V. Help us improve RepairAgent
 If you have the opportunity to use RepairAgent, we encourage you to report any issues, bugs, or gaps in the documentation/features.
 We are committed to addressing your concerns promptly.